lextoumbourou/notes/notes/permanent/making-ai-covers-with-my-own-voice.md

 The popularity of SVC has taken off in recent months, with Discord channels forming to allow people to share artist models and datasets, as well as tips for training models and inference.
 Social networks are full of AI covers, like [Biggie rapping the song N.Y.
 State of Mind](https://www.youtube.com/watch?v=IFb5DQHP05I) and [new bangers by Drake](https://www.youtube.com/watch?v=JSSSa62LZZY), which he has no involvement in and is sure to be taken down.

-The most widely used implementation of SVC is from a repository called [so-vits-svc](https://github.com/svc-develop-team/so-vits-svc), whose name is blend of [SoftVC](https://github.com/bshall/soft-vc) and [VITS](https://github.com/jaywalnut310/vits).
+The most widely used implementation of SVC is from a repository called [so-vits-svc](https://github.com/svc-develop-team/so-vits-svc), whose name is a blend of [SoftVC](https://github.com/bshall/soft-vc) and [VITS](https://github.com/jaywalnut310/vits).
 Some alternative implements like [RVC](https://github.com/RVC-Project/Retrieval-based-Voice-Conversion-WebUI/blob/main/docs/README.en.md) exist, which improves training speed and requires less training data.

 The core idea of the system at training time is to learn a representation of the singer's voice, called an embedding, which captures details of the voice's characteristics.
 Then at inference time, combine an embedding representation of the source speaker with the target embedding and decode it into a mel spectrogram (a kind of image for sound) before [vocoding](https://en.wikipedia.org/wiki/Vocoder) into audio.